banago/PHPloy/readme.md

     ; Directories that should be copied after deploy, from->to copy[] = 'public->www'
-    ; Directories that should be purged after deploy purge[] = "cache/"
+    ; Directories that should be purged after deploy
+    ; Will delete nested folders only one level deep (won't delete with nested subfolders) purge[] = "cache/"
     ; Pre- and Post-deploy hooks
     pre-deploy[] = "wget http://staging-example.com/pre-deploy/test.php --spider --quiet"